 In 2018 AIS, an independently operated and wholly-owned subsidiary of Mercury Casualty Company, celebrated 50 years of successful business in the insurance industry.
 The CEO of AIS, Mark Ribisi, offers this advice for finding a company’s purpose, and also why clearly stating your company’s purpose to all stakeholders is important to being a successful business.

-Let’s focus on the core organization labels.
+First, consider the core organization labels.
 What do they mean and why are these labels important in describing organizational direction?

-Mission is defined as the central purpose of the company’s existence.
-A Mission statement should be simple enough to be understood by all the stakeholders.
-It should answer the questions, “Who are we and what should we be?”
-Mission is the means or method to achieving your vision.
+The mission is defined as the central purpose of the company’s existence.
+A mission statement should certainly be simple enough to be understood by all the stakeholders.
+Likewise, it should answer the question: Who are we and what should we be?
+The mission is the means or method to achieving your vision.

 A mission statementÂ expresses the central purpose of the organization.
-It describes what we do and the desired outcome for our customers.
-Its aim is to provide focus for management and staff.
-Mercury’s mission statement is clear on what we do and our central purpose: “We encourage people to reduce risks and help them put their lives back together after unexpected events.”
+It also describes what we do and the desired outcome for our customers.
+Furthermore, its aim is to provide focus for management and staff.
+Mercury’s mission statement is clear on what we do and our central purpose.
+It states, “We encourage people to reduce risks and help them put their lives back together after unexpected events.”

-All actions of employees should be centered on these values.
-If values provide the compass, principles give employees a set of directions.
+All actions of employees should be centered on an organization’s core values.
+If values provide the compass, then principles give employees a set of directions.

 “It is about making a difference for the customers you serve.”

 So, how does purpose differ from all the above, which emphasizes how the organization should view and conduct itself?